The divide over Scotland’s gender laws

 In all, 40% supported allowing transgender people to self-identify just slightly ahead of the 38% who opposed.

-Another proposal was reducing the time someone had to have been living in their acquired gender from two years tor three months, with a further three-month "reflection period".
+Another proposal was reducing the time someone had to have been living in their acquired gender from two years for three months, with a further three-month "reflection period".
 More people opposed this than supported it.

 Reducing the minimum age a person can apply for legal gender recognition from 18 to 16 was opposed by a majority of people.